RakhithJK/Tzahi12345-YoutubeDL-Material-wiki/Translate.md

 Note: This page is all about how to create translations for YoutubeDL-Material.
 If you are simply trying to set your language within the app, you can find that option in the settings menu.

+# Easy method

+We now do community-sourced translations through Weblate!
+You can easily add translations [at this link](https://hosted.weblate.org/projects/youtubedl-material/ytdl-material/).

+# Hard method (useful for contributors)

 ## Introduction (for beginners)

 Translating YoutubeDL-Material into a new language is a multi-step process.
 It begins with the `messages.en.xlf` file, which contains virtually all strings, (referred to as *source string*) within the UI in English.
 This is usually called a *source file*, and is of type [XLIFF](https://en.wikipedia.org/wiki/XLIFF).